LegendApp/presentation-local-first/slides/slides.md

 1. State that syncs itself

 <!--
 That's what Legend State does.
-Let me show you how.
+Let's talk about how that works.
 -->

 ---